What does hospice care provide?

 Although hospice care can be centered in your home, you may need to be admitted to a hospital, extended-care facility, or a hospice inpatient facility.
 The hospice can arrange for inpatient care and will stay involved in your care and with your family.
 You can go back to in-home care when you and your family are ready.

 Regularly scheduled family conferences, often led by the hospice nurse or social worker, keep family members informed about your condition and what to expect.
-Family conferences also give you all a chance to share feelings, talk about what to expect and what is needed, and learn about death and the process of dying.
+Family conferences also gives everyone a chance to share feelings, talk about what to expect and what’s needed, and learn about death and the process of dying.
 Family members can find great support and stress relief through family conferences.
 Daily conferences may also be held informally as the nurse or nursing assistant talks with you and your caregivers during their routine visits.

 Coordination of care

 The interdisciplinary team coordinates and supervises all care 7 days a week, 24 hours a day.
 This team is responsible for making sure that all involved services share information.
 This may include the inpatient facility, the home care agency, the doctor, and other community professionals, such as pharmacists, clergy, and funeral directors.
-You and your caregivers are encouraged to contact your hospice team if you are having a problem, any time of the day or night.
-There is always someone on call to help you with whatever may arise.
+You and your caregivers are encouraged to contact your hospice team if you’re having a problem, any time of the day or night.
+There’s always someone on call to help you with whatever may arise.
 Hospice care assures you and your family that you are not alone and help can be reached at any time.